Pathogens and transmission

 Until 2014, the disease occurred sporadically in around 20 countries in Asia, Oceania and Africa.
 Since an epidemic in 2015-2016, which started in May 2015 in Brazil, more than 60 countries and territories in South and Central America, the Caribbean, the Pacific, Asia (Malaysia, the Philippines, Singapore, Thailand, etc.) and Africa (Cabo Verde and Guinea-Bissau) have been affected.
 After the epidemic in South- and Central America subsided, the Swiss case numbers for travel-associated Zika-infection have also declined.

-So far, not a single locally transmitted Zika case has been observed in Europe.
-In principle, however, there is a risk of transmission of Zika in Europe, as introduced Asian tiger mosquitoes, Aedes albopictus, spread in Europe, also in Switzerland.
+In Europe, the first cases of locally vector transmitted Zika have been observed in France in 2019.
+Because introduced Asian tiger mosquitoes, Aedes albopictus, spread in Europe, also in Switzerland, there is a risk of transmission of Zika virus in Switzerland too.
 However, the risk is very low and occurs only under certain conditions.
 For example, the local mosquitoes would need to ingest the virus from a traveller infected with Zika.

 There is no specific drug for treating Zika, so only the symptoms are treated.
 So far, the main measure for preventing infection has been protection from mosquito bites, both indoors and outdoors.
 It is recommended to wear loose-fitting, long clothes treated with insecticide, to use an effective repellent day and night, and to sleep under a mosquito net (especially in rooms without air conditioning).

 Pregnant women, people with a weakened immune system or other chronic conditions, and those travelling with small children, should consult a doctor to find out about all the health risks associated with tropical diseases.